openconfig/public/doc/Integrated-Circuit_pipeline_ggregated_counters_guide.md

 Yet another example is the case where extreemly large and long ACL/filter requires more cycles to process then NPU is bugeted for.

 ##### Usability
+The increments of this counter are signal of given Integrated Circuit being overhelmed by incomming traffic and complexity of packet processing that is required.

 #### adverse-aggregate
+> From OpenConfig definition:\
-This captures the aggregation of all counters where the switch is unexpectedly dropping packets.
+> This captures the aggregation of all counters where the switch is **unexpectedly** dropping packets.
 Occurrence of these drops on a stable (no recent hardware or config changes) and otherwise healthy switch needs further investigation.

+This counter counts packet discarded as resutlt of **corrupted** programming state in I-C or **corrupted** data structures of packet descriptors.

+Note: corrupted packet recived on ingress interface should be counted separatly in `/interfaces/interface/state/counters/in-errors` and NOT counted as `adverse-aggregate`.
+This is because incomming corrupted packets are NOT a signal of adverse state of given I-C (but rather of upstream system).
+Therefore it is better not to count such drops as `adverse-aggregate` to keep it clean signal of I-C adverse state.

+##### Usability
+The increments of this counter are generally signall of some hardware defect (e.g. memory errors or signal integrity issues) or (micro)code softwafe defects.

 #### Queue tail and AQM drops exeption discussion.
+Drops assotiated tith QoS queue tail or AQM are result of egress interface congestion.
+What is NOT the same as I-C congestion, and shoudl be considered normal, expected state from platform (router) point of view.
+It may be not expected state form Network design point of view but this perspective is not what individual network device is aware of.
+The OpenConfig definition for `congestion-aggregate` clerly excludes "queue drop counters".
+It has also perfect sens to not coult QoS queue drops under this `congestion-aggregate` in order to keep it a clear signal of hitting I-C performance limitations, rather then blend it with basic, simple egress interface speed limitations.

 ### Per-Block drop copunters
 [TODO] more detailed description
 ### Vendor extensions